FearingAutumn/tty-colors/README.md

 ## instructions
 * copy/paste the source into ~/.bashrc
-* logout and log back ino the TTY to see effect
+* logout and log back into the TTY to see effect